bitst0rm-pub/Formatter/README.md

             "name": "Example Generic",
             // Plugin type.
 REQUIRED!
 REQUIRED!
 REQUIRED!
             // This will be assigned to a category.
 Accepted values:
-            // "minifier" OR "beautifier" OR "converter" OR any string of your choice.
+            // "minifier" OR "beautifier" OR "converter" OR "graphic" OR any string of your choice.
             "type": "beautifier",
             // The exit code of the third-party plugin.
             // This option can be omitted.
 Type integer, default to 0.